mlanders4/IntroEmailApplication/README.md

     - [Visual Studio Code](https://code.visualstudio.com/)
         - `C#` extension from Microsoft

-2. Clone this repository to your local machine.

-3. Create an "app password" by following the steps listed [here](https://support.google.com/accounts/answer/185833?hl=en). **PLEASE USE A THROW-AWAY ACCOUNT FOR THIS LAB.**
+2. Create an "app password" by following the steps listed [here](https://support.google.com/accounts/answer/185833?hl=en). **PLEASE USE A THROW-AWAY ACCOUNT FOR THIS LAB.**

-4. Open the project in Visual Studio Code and navigate to `Program.cs`.
+3. Clone this repository to your local machine and open the project in Visual Studio Code.

-5. Modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code).
+4. Navigate to `Program.cs` and modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code).

-6. Run the program by opening a terminal instance in the `IntroEmailApplication/IntroEmailApplication` directory and running the following command:
+5. Run the program by opening a terminal instance in the `IntroEmailApplication/IntroEmailApplication` directory and running the following command:

     ```bash
     dotnet run